magnate3/raspberry-pi-os-qemu/docs/lesson01/rpi-os.md

     bl     memzero
 ```

 Here, we clean the `.bss` section by calling `memzero`.
 We will define this function later.
-In ARMv8 architecture, by convention, the first seven arguments are passed to the called function via registers x0–x6.
+In ARMv8 architecture, by convention, the first seven arguments are passed to the called function via registers x0–x6 (cf: our cheat sheet).
 The `memzero` function accepts only two arguments: the start address (`bss_begin`) and the size of the section needed to be cleaned (`bss_end - bss_begin`).

 ```
     mov    sp, #LOW_MEMORY